jiachenyee/IDAssignment2/README.md

   - Location: {TOP}
       - Home Page
   - Purpose:
-      - This feature provides a personalized feel by including the details of the users while helping to improve their experience when visiting the website.
+      - To create a personalized feel for members.
   - Description:
       - For members, the header will contain "Hello" + their username which is taken when they sign up for Scoop membership.
       - For non-members, the header will contain "Hello" instead.